-Cold and flu germ-laden droplets may remain infectious for several hours, depending on where they fall.
-Germs generally remain active longer on stainless steel, plastic and similar hard surfaces than on fabric and other soft surfaces.
-Other factors, such as the amount of virus deposited on a surface and the temperature and humidity of the environment, also determine how long cold and flu germs stay active outside the body.
+Cold and flu virus-laden droplets may remain infectious for several hours, depending on where they fall.
+Viruses generally remain active longer on stainless steel, plastic and similar hard surfaces than on fabric and other soft surfaces.
+Other factors, such as the amount of virus deposited on a surface and the temperature and humidity of the environment, also determine how long cold and flu viruses stay active outside the body.

 The best way to avoid becoming infected with a cold or flu virus is to wash your hands frequently with soap and water or with an alcohol-based sanitizer.
-Also avoid rubbing your eyes or biting your nails.
+Also avoid touching your nose, mouth and eyes or biting your nails.
 Most importantly — get a flu vaccine every year.

 See more Expert Answers

 - Zeitler B, et al. Surface-dried viruses can resist glucoprotamin-based disinfection.
 Applied Environmental Microbiology.
 2014;80:7169.

 - Thorner AR.
 Infection control measures to prevent seasonal influenza in healthcare settings. https://www.uptodate.com/contents/search.
 Accessed Jan.
 4, 2018.

 - Anderson DJ.
 Infection prevention: Precautions for preventing transmission of infection. https://www.uptodate.com/contents/search.
 Accessed Jan.
 4, 2018.

 - Jefferson T, et al. Physical interventions to interrupt or reduce the spread of respiratory viruses.
 Cochrane Database of Systematic Reviews. http://onlinelibrary.wiley.com/doi/10.1002/14651858.CD006207.pub4/abstract.
 Accessed Jan.
 5, 2018.